 This policy is underpinned by the Childcare Act 1991 [Early Years Services] Regulations 2016, Regulations 10, 23, 31, Child Care Act 1991 (Registration of School Age Services) Regulations 2018, Our Duty to Care 2002, Children First National Guidelines for the Protection & Welfare of Children, The Safety, Health and Welfare at Work Act 2005.
-Children's Services Regulations Guidance Document for Early Years Services: COVID-19 2020; HPSC Infection Prevention and Control guidance for settings providing childcare during the COVID-19 Pandemic 2020.
+Children's Services Regulations Guidance Document for Early Years Services: Gov.ie COVID-19(Coronavirus); HPSC Infection Guidance for nonhealthcare settings.